Patents

 (v) Costs

-Where do you want to validate your patents?
-If it would be in only a low number of states – e.g. UK, FR, DE – then the UPC would not be cost-effective, especially as the UP will not cover the UK.
-However, if validation in many states would be desired, then the UPC would be more cost-effective.
+Where might you want to validate your patents?
+If it would be in only a low number of states – e.g. UK, FR, DE – then the UPC is not cost-effective, especially as the UP will not cover the UK.
+However, if validation in many states would be desired, then the UPC is more cost-effective.

 Alternatively, the relatively low cost of getting protection in all UPC states rather than 3 or 4 for not much more money may make the UPC more appealing.